PrefectHQ/prefect/docs/tutorials/storage.md

 ```
 </div>

-Note that, with the `-sb s3/log-test` option, the build process uploads the flow script files to `s3://bucket-full-of-sunshine/flows/log-test`.
+Note that with the `-sb s3/log-test` option the build process uploads the flow script files to `s3://bucket-full-of-sunshine/flows/log-test`.

 What did we do here?
 Let's break down the command: